Degree Spotlight: Interactive Technology Bachelor's Degree | Game Design Concentration at Full Sail University

 Published on Jun 19, 2020 by Bridgette Cude

-The Game Design bachelor's degree program at Full Sail University focuses on the skills and experience that will set our graduates apart in the highly competitive gaming industry.
+The Interactive Technology – Game Design Concentration Bachelor's Degree program at Full Sail University focuses on the skills and experience that will set our graduates apart in the highly competitive gaming industry.
 Its approach is based on in-depth focus areas, applying game design theory with hands-on projects, and developing communication skills through extensive teamwork.
 Plus, according to Game Design Program Manager Fernando De La Cruz, it's a really fun degree.

 That means systems designers make decisions on things like character levels: how much damage a character can do, when they can learn spells, how much experience they need, how effective they are against an enemy, etc. And they document it all across complex spreadsheets.

-Students in the Game Design degree program will take classes in and get a taste of all three types of specialities.
+Students in the Interactive Technology – Game Design Concentration degree program will take classes in and get a taste of all three types of specialities.
 "These three specialties cover the technical skills that you need in order to improve your chances of getting hired as an entry level position for design," Fernando explains.

 Programming, experience with game engines like Unity and Unreal, understanding of level design theory and construction, math, and spreadsheets: These are typical types of skills companies are looking for.
-So that's the types of skills students learn in the Game Design bachelor's program.
+So that's the types of skills students learn in the Interactive Technology – Game Design Concentration bachelor's program.

 However, Fernando says, "If narrative design, or visual design are elements that are passions of yours, there are other areas where you're going to be better served, exploring that passion."
 For example, if you're more interested in the look and feel of a game, check out Full Sail's Game Art degree program.
 If the crafting a compelling story is your passion, take a look at our Creative Writing degree program.